hadashiA/MRubyCS/README.md

 ### Compiling and Executing Ruby Code

-mruby has the following architecture, and allows the compiler and runtime to be separated.

-By distributing only precompiled bytecode, you can optimize the installation on the application.
+mruby allows the compiler and runtime to be separated.
+By distributing only precompiled bytecode, you can keep the native compiler out of your production deployment.

 ```mermaid
 graph TB